swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 Collections which own their storage have the convention of separate slice types, such as `Array` and `String`.
 This has the advantage of clearly delineating storage ownership in the programming model and the disadvantage of introducing a second type through which to interact.

-`UnsafeBufferPointer` may or may not (unsafely) own its storage, and hence has a separate slice type.
-It's `baseAddress` has a `deallocate` method for situations in which it does (unsafely) own its storage, and that method should only be called on the `baseAddress` of the original allocation, not the start of a slice.
-However, many uses of `UnsafeBufferPointer` are unowned use cases, where having a separate slice type is [cumbersome](https://github.com/apple/swift/blob/bcd08c0c9a74974b4757b4b8a2d1796659b1d940/stdlib/public/core/StringComparison.swift#L175).
+When types do not own their storage, separate slice types can be [cumbersome](https://github.com/apple/swift/blob/bcd08c0c9a74974b4757b4b8a2d1796659b1d940/stdlib/public/core/StringComparison.swift#L175).
+The reason `UnsafeBufferPointer` has a separate slice type is because it wants to allow indices to be reused across slices and its `Index` is a relative offset from the start (`Int`) rather than an absolute position (such as a pointer).

 `Span` does not own its storage and there is no concern about leaking larger allocations.
-Thus, it would benefit from being its own slice type, even if doing so increases the size of the type from 2 to 3 words (depending on other design tradeoffs discussed below).
-We propose making `Span` be its own slice type.
+It would benefit from being its own slice type.

 #### Indices from a slice can be used on the base collection